 - The painting must not be framed or under glass.
 Any acetate or other protective covering used must be lightly fastened to facilitate removal before judging.

 - CDFW’s Office of Communications, Education and Outreach will select the judging panel, which will choose the winners.
 The judges will have expertise in the fields of ornithology, conservation, art and printing.
-The members of the judging panel will be announced on the date that the judging takes place.

 - All designs will be judged on originality, artistic composition, anatomical accuracy and suitability for reproduction as a stamp and print.